 With the best free video player, you won’t have to worry about needing to download additional codecs or plugins to play your movies and shows.
 Unlike the video player software that comes pre-installed on your computer, the right free video player skips all the headaches of downloading codecs and plugins, and lets you start watching immediately.

 Luckily, there are some great free video players to choose from.
 There are simple players that streamline the loading and watching process, and there are also highly advanced programs offering a wide suite of play settings at your disposal.
 So, whatever kind of experience you want, you’ll find a video player that will offer it to you without costing you a dime.

-Choosing the best free video player can be like finding a needle in a haystack if you don’t know what to look for.
-To help, we’ve rounded up five of the best options and will share what we love about these free video players.
+Enhance your video viewing experience, and choose the best free video player that suits you best.
+We’ve rounded up five of the best options and will share what we love about each of them.

 VLC Media Player is the go-to free video player if you’re looking for a software that can handle whatever videos you throw at it.
 This extremely versatile software can play 360-degree videos, movies and clips up to 8K resolution, and videos in compressed file formats.
 The real challenge isn’t getting files to play with VLC Media Player – it’s finding videos that this software won’t play.